flahgill/AnimalEnrichmentTrackerService/animalenrichmenttrackerservice/src/main/resources/design-doc.md

 ### 6.1.
 Public Models

 // HabitatModel
 - String habitatId;
 - String habitatName;
 - String isActive;
 - List<String> species;
-- String keeperManagerName;
 - String keeperManagerId;
 - Int totalAnimals;
 - List<String> animalsInHabitat;
 - List<String> acceptableEnrichmentIds;
 - List<Enrichment> completedEnrichments;

 // EnrichmentModel
 - String enrichmentId;
-- String name;
+- String activityName;
-- Integer keeperRating;
 - String description;

+// EnrichmentActivityModel
+- String activityId;
+- String enrichmentId;
+- String activityName;
+- String keeperRating;
+- String description;
 - LocalDate dateCompleted;
+- String habitatId;
+- String isComplete;
+- Boolean onHabitat;

 ### 6.2.
 AddHabitat Endpoint

 - Accepts POST requests to /habitats
-- Accepts data to create a new habitat(habitatName, species, list of Animals).
+- Accepts data to create a new habitat(habitatName, species).
 Returns the new habitat, including a unique habitat Id assigned by the Animal Enrichment Tracker Service.
 - For security concerns, we will validate the provided habitat and species name does not contain any invalid characters: " ' \
    - If the habitat or species name contains any of the invalid characters, will throw an InvalidCharacterException.